YouTube Sponsorship Calculator

 Companies roll out strategies based on the decisions of their executives.
 And the person you are in communication with is mostly an employee that has been instructed to implement that strategy.
 If one day you reached out to this person and asked for money instead, she or he will most likely reject your offer, or have to talk to their executives in order to make an exception just for you.
 This way or another, you will be facing some sort of obstacles.

-Free products in the long-run are however quite useless to earn money with your channel.
+Free products in the long-run are quite useless to make money with your channel.
 And don’t think about reselling those items through classifieds — because you have to ask yourself: Not only you weren’t able to convince the company to pay you real money, now you allow yourself to be degraded to be a flea marketer?
 In long-term you will need to get away from free products, and reach out to real sponsors that are willing to pay for the Sponsored Video.

 Stick to your strategy.
 If it’s money you are after, target companies that are willing to pay for it, and dismiss those who think they can get away with just sending hoarding material to your home.